Towards Learning Abductive Reasoning using VSA Distributed Representations: Results

 \name achieves the best average accuracy on the in-distribution I-RAVEN dataset, improving the second-best result (NVSA~\cite{hersche2023neuro}, where the rules are hard-wired into the model) by almost $5\%$, while having orders of magnitude fewer parameters than any other baseline model. \name also shows lower variance compared to the other baselines on almost every constellation.

-Contrary to all the other methods (with the exception of PrAE~\cite{PrAE_CVPR21}), \name is exclusively trained on the 2x2 constellation, effectively reducing the number of trained parameters and training samples by 85\% ($\sfrac{6}{7}$).
+Contrary to all the other methods (except for PrAE~\cite{PrAE_CVPR21}), \name is exclusively trained on the 2x2 constellation, effectively reducing the number of trained parameters and training samples by 85\% ($\sfrac{6}{7}$).
 Its seamless adaptation to unseen constellations demonstrates the generality of the learned rules but prevents the model from outperforming the baselines in each single constellation.

 \name produces close to perfect results on all the constellations without the position/number attribute (that is, C, L-R, U-C, and O-IC), strongly outperforming GPT-3 and PrAE.
 On the other hand, its accuracy degrades for the constellations that include the position/number attribute (that is, 2x2, 3x3, and O-IG).
 This degradation arises because of three specific rules on the position attribute: progression (corresponding to a circular bit-shifting operation), arithmetic plus (corresponding to the logical operation $a \lor b$), and arithmetic minus (corresponding to the logical operation $a \land \neg b$).
 These rules, which operate at the granularity of \textit{objects}, cannot be easily captured by the model, which operates at the granularity of \textit{panels}.